-On one hand, you want to decorate your home, but on the other hand, your garage and storage areas are so jam-packed that you can hardly imagine filling your house with more.
+On the one hand, you want to decorate your home, but on the other hand, your garage and storage areas are so jam-packed that you can hardly imagine filling your house with more.

 Thankfully, there is a simple solution: upcycling.
 Using scrap materials, broken-down objects, or outdated furnishings, you can create outstanding decorations you’ll want to display.
 Plus, sifting through your garage for fodder is a great way to start cleaning and organizing for spring and summer.
 Here are some of our favorite projects that make functional furniture from the stuff in your garage: